warrenzha/ppo-gae-pytorch/README.md

 ## Usage

 - To train a new network : example - train PPO on CartPole domain
-`python train.py --env-name cartpole --seed 0 --pretrained 0`
+`python train.py --env-name cartpole --seed 1 --pretrained 1 --use_gae`
 - To test a preTrained network : example - test PPO on CartPole domain
-`python test.py --env-name cartpole --seed 0 --pretrained 0`
+`python test.py --env-name cartpole --seed 1 --pretrained 1`
 - All parameters and hyperparamters to control training / testing are in `config.py` file.

 We provide a pre-trained model that can be used for evaluation.
-Call `python test.py --env-name cartpole --pretrained 1`
+Call `python test.py --env-name cartpole`

 #### Note :
   - Device is set to GPU as default if CUDA is available.